jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

 {{< rawhtml >}}
     <div class="text-center" style="margin-bottom: 10px; line-height: 1.8;">
-        Welcome to my spot on the web for the projects I've created — a compendium of the things I've learned over the years.
+        Welcome to my spot on the web for the projects I've created — a compilation of the things I've learned over the years.
 I really love building things — mostly software, but I have also occasionally dabbled with the world of hardware.
 I'm still discovering new things within the field of technology and on a mission to learn it all, from computer architecture to machine learning.
     </div>
 {{< /rawhtml >}}